Poppets Town: Main

-Blooter is a blue anthropomorphic dog with dark blue polka-dots who wears no clothes, (the yellow helmet when riding his scooter, red collar around his neck, and yellow backpack on his back as exceptions).
-He is smart, friendly, fun, and he loves to ride his scooter and being the leader of the Poppets.
-He is the only poppet who come up with ideas to solve problems, he is Patty & Bobby's best friend.
-He also likes being a rapper, and he likes to sing on the microphone as well.
+Blooter is a blue tall anthropomorphic dog with dark blue polka-dots on his body.
+He has long ears, a short tail, a red nose, and black bead eyes.
+Blooter also wears no clothes, (the yellow helmet with a white stripe when riding his scooter, red collar around his neck, and a yellow backpack on his back as exceptions).
+He is smart, friendly, fun, and he loves to ride his scooter that runs on "Blooter power" and being the leader of the Poppets.
+He is the only Poppet who comes up with ideas to solve problems, and he is Patty & Bobby's best friend.
+He also likes being a rapper, and he likes to sing on the microphone while rapping.
 He has a spy codename called "Poppet-Scoot".
 His catchphrases are "Poppets Away!", "Scoot-toot!", "Popporific!", and "My brain just popped a great idea!".